lizadams/singularity-cctm/README.md

 # singularity-cctm

 Note: this requires that singularity is intalled
-To install use the following command
+To install use the following command (requires 1.2 G of storage)

 ```
 sudo yum update -y && \